HarshaSiddagangaiah/CS-211-Lab-Documents/Lab01-Intervals/doc/HOWTO.md

 scheduled lab, whether it is complete or not.
 You will get full credit for participating in lab, whether or not you reach the end.

-This document is written in a notation called "markdown", which can be read directly or formatted for easier reading.
-If you are using the PyCharm interactive development environment (IDE), I suggest choosing the "preview" mode to read it in a nicely formatted version.
+This document is written in a notation called `markdown`, which can be read directly or formatted for easier reading.
+If you are using the PyCharm interactive development environment (IDE), I suggest choosing the `preview` mode to read it in a nicely formatted version.

 ![Select preview mode in PyCharm](img/markdown-preview-mode.png)